Gregory-Baker/VR_Teleop_Study_Data/README.md

 P: I suppose an obvious thing would be a map of the environment if it was known kind of like a heads-up display kind of thing.
 If you could see what the sort of general map is, then you can work out your path before you go.
 There's a lot of times when you get to the next junction and you can quite easily identify where you need to go but there's no guarantee that there's going to be a path through.
 So yeah, something like previous mapping using drones or something.

+*Waypoint Control*

 Q:What did you find hard about that method of control?
-(IC)

 P: One issue is that it's hard to work out sometimes whether...
 So the waypoint system, when you point, if some things in the way, it seems like it's obstructing the path you're trying to choose.
 Whereas there's other times because you can kind of arc it over things, you can kind of choose waypoints behind something else a little bit you know when you're dealing with upright supports and stuff it seems like it's being blocked sometimes which can be a little bit frustrating when you're moving through those tight beams unless you can see a through-point and you can just pop out the other side in which case it's a lot easier

 Q: Is there anything that you think could make that better? or in general make the task easier?

 P: Whether it'd make it easier?
 I suppose having kind of system - I don't really know how this one currently works - but a system works you know the the again you're pointing a certain direction and the more you lift your arm the further it'll go rather than kind of directly throwing an arc - if that makes sense - which I don't know if that's how it currently works but it seems like, as I said before, that it tends to block whereas this way if it's already capable of plotting waypoints based on what's around, then you could just throw it behind things, but then I suppose that allows you to go straight to the end, so.. yeah it would kind of break this study I suppose.

+*Post-Experiment*

 Q: Which method of control did you prefer when there was no communication delay?